 Methodology & sources

 This tool models the UK income-tax, employee-NI and pension annual allowance interactions for someone planning a corporate exit within a given tax year.
-It is specifically about pension structuring of final-year compensation; it is not a general-purpose take-home pay calculator and is not a redundancy/severance calculator.
+It is specifically about exit timing — when to leave and how that interacts with pension structuring of final-year compensation.
+It is not a general-purpose take-home pay calculator and is not a redundancy/severance calculator.

 What is modelled